 Are the teeth difficult to clean?

-Cleaning around the teeth attached to the implants is no more difficult than cleaning naturimage005al teeth.
+Cleaning around the teeth attached to the implants is no more difficult than cleaning natural teeth.
 However, there may be areas that give you problems and you’ll be shown methods to help

 If I had gum disease when I had my own teeth, will I get it with the teeth attached to the implants?